 Diet can be a factor.
 High intakes of dietary purine, high fructose corn syrup, and table sugar can increase uric acid levels.
 Serum uric acid can be elevated by reduced excretion through the kidneys.

-Rapid or fasting weight loss can temporarily raise uric acid levels.
+Rapid or fast weight loss can temporarily raise uric acid levels.
 Certain medications, such as thiazide diuretics, can increase uric acid levels in the blood by interfering with renal clearance.

-Tumor lysis syndrome, a metabolic complication of certain cancers or chemotherapy, due to the release of nucleobases and potassium in plasma.
+Tumor lysis syndrome is a metabolic complication of certain cancers or chemotherapy due to the release of nucleobases and potassium in plasma.